Can You Donate Eggs With an IUD or Nexplanon?

 Waiting period: Typically 1 natural cycle, since there’s no hormonal component to clear.

 These are general timeframes.
 IUD removal is quick and typically takes just a few minutes in a clinical setting.
-Your specific coordinator will confirm the requirements based on which device you have, how long you’ve had it, and your cycle history.
+Your coordinator will confirm the requirements based on which device you have, how long you’ve had it, and your cycle history.
 Your fertility specialist will make the final call on when your baseline is ready to proceed.

 How This Differs From Other Birth Control Methods